nsbuitrago/vfind/README.md

 screening experiments.
 The main use case is finding variants from a library that has constant adapter sequences flanking a variable region.

-The workflow can be described generally by these steps:
+This simple algorithm is summarized as:

-1. define a set of constant adapter sequences that immediately flank a variable region of interest.
+1. Define a pair of adapter sequences that flank the variable region.
-2. for each fastq read, search for exact matches of these adapters.
+2. For each fastq read, search for exact matches of these adapters.
-3. For exact matches of both adapters, recover the variable region.
+3. If both adapters are found exactly, recover the variable region.
-3. in case of no exact match for either adapter, perform a semi-global alignment of the adapter sequence on the fastq read (optional, see the [alignment parameters](#using-custom-alignment-parameters) section).
+4. For each adapter without an exact match, perform semi-global alignment between the given adapter and read (optional see the [alignment parameters](#using-custom-alignment-parameters) section).
-4. if the alignment is produces a score that is above a set threshold, recover the variable region.
+5. If the alignment score meets a set threshold, that adapter is considered to match.
-To adjust the thresholds for accepting alignments, see the [alignment parameters](#using-custom-alignment-parameters) section
+6. If both adapters are exactly or partially matched, recover the variable region.
-5. translate the variable region to an amino acid sequence (optional, see the [miscellaneous](#miscellaneous) section).
+7. For exact matches of both adapters, recover the variable region.
+Otherwise, continue to the next read.
-Note that the translation is done in-frame and assumes the sequence is a coding sequence.
+8. Finally, translate the variable region to its amino acid sequence and filter out any sequences with partial codons (Optional, see the [miscellaneuous](#miscellaneuous) section).

 > [!WARNING]
 > Note that vFind doesn't do any kind of preprocessing.
 For initial quality